w74/boardgame.io/docs/api/Game.md

   - `G` (*object*): The initial value of G.
   - `moves` (*object*): The keys are move names, and the values are pure functions that return the new value of `G` once the move has been processed.
+The functions must return nothing (or `undefined`) if the move is invalid for a given set of inputs.

 ### Returns